Decision Method

 - 6

-Pro tip: Have different departments or roles fill in the quadrants they know best.
-Engineers spot technical weaknesses, sales sees market opportunities.
+Pro tip: Have different departments fill in the quadrants they know best.
+Engineers are better at identifying technical weaknesses.
+Sales sees market opportunities.
+Finance spots financial threats.
+The combined SWOT from diverse perspectives is far richer than any one person's view.

 Example